tokkonopapa/Non-Onload-Blocking-Async-Evolved/README.md

 }(win, win.document));
 ```

-Fetch snippet.js with __frame-in-frame__ method that is described in [Stoyan Stefanov's post](http://www.phpied.com/non-onload-blocking-async-js/).
+Fetch snippet.js with __frame-in-frame__ method that is described in [this post](http://www.phpied.com/non-onload-blocking-async-js/) by Stoyan Stefanov.

 ```Javascript
 (function (url) {